Tiger Man (Short Story Extract)

 Barnoldswick; or Barlick to the locals is a terraced maze of mill stone grit, cinderblock and sandstone.
 The town centre is serviced by a network of narrow cobbled streets, most stemming from the wide and winding Church Street, where six of Barlick’s eight pubs hide from each other around corners.
 From above, Barnoldswick is shaped roughly like England, which suits the territorial nature of the residents.
 The town’s proudest historical moment was in 1147, when monks from Fountains Abbey scrapped plans to build a monastery in the area after being run out of town for interfering too much in local matters.

 One Saturday in late August, Marie Whitt was jogging through the picturesque market square, encircled by seventeenth century stone buildings with glass and wrought iron awnings.
 The intense morning sunlight mirrored off the shop windows like a heliograph and she shielded her eyes with her hand as she ran.
 Her purple trainers thumped and crunched against the asphalt in steady rhythm with her breathing.
-She ran through a snicket between two stone buildings leading to Church Street and had just rounded the corner when a broad shout followed her.
+She ran through a snicket between two stone buildings leading to Church Street and had just rounded the corner when a broad shout followed her.“Fuck me; Marie Fit’s been on her Wii Fit.”

 This nickname was countered with another girl in Barlick called Marie Platt, who they called ‘Marie fat’.
 While undoubtedly the prettier of the two, Marie’s face seemed to point like an arrow through her feathery black hair, giving her a hard-faced look.
 When she smiled, her eyes narrowed into slits, and her tongue would often curl seductively around her right incisor, revealing the tongue piercing she’d had done in Burnley.